 Providing direct connections to mental health professionals of color

-Alandra Chuney, LMSW is a native Detroiter who graduated from Cass Technical High School.
+Alandra Chuney Jackson, LMSW is a native Detroiter who graduated from Cass Technical High School.
 Alandra studied psychology at Michigan State University and then went on to receive her Masters in Social Work from Wayne State University.

-With over 6 years of experience as a mental health therapist, Alandra’s passion for mental health intensified after her own experience with depression.
-Along with having a love for mental health Alandra makes it her goal to ensure that all women have a safe place where they can share and feel validated.
+With over 10 years of experience as a mental health therapist, Alandra’s passion for mental health intensified after her own experience with depression.
+Along with having a love for mental health Alandra makes it her goal to ensure that Black women have a safe place where they can share and feel validated.

 MENTAL health FACTS